Dogs in the Public Domain - Investigations, Trials and Projects

 Share Dogs in the Public Domain - Investigations, Trials and Projects on Facebook Share Dogs in the Public Domain - Investigations, Trials and Projects on Twitter Share Dogs in the Public Domain - Investigations, Trials and Projects on Linkedin Email Dogs in the Public Domain - Investigations, Trials and Projects link

-• 24-hour off-leash access in the central section of the beach during the low season (1 May–1 October each year)
+• Potential 24-hour off-leash access within the existing designated dog access area during the low season (1 May – 30 September each year).

-• Additional on-leash dog access via the Victor Avenue and Surfers Avenue stairs.
+• Potential on-leash dog access via the Victor Avenue and Surfers Avenue stair access points.

 Narrawallee Beach is a highly valued community space with significant recreational use and areas of environmental sensitivity, including habitat for migratory and threatened shorebirds.